cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 #### Misbehaviour predicate

 A misbehaviour predicate is an opaque function defined by a client type, used to check if a ClientMessage constitutes a violation of the consensus protocol.
-This might be two signed headers with different state roots but the same height, a signed header containing invalid state transitions, or other proof of malfeasance as defined by the consensus algorithm.
+For example, if the state machine is a blockchain; this might be two signed headers with different state roots but the same height, a signed header containing invalid state transitions, or other proof of malfeasance as defined by the consensus algorithm.